Spatial Embedding Models

 count = invalid_mask.sum()

-# Enforce strict geometry types (flatten GeometryCollections)
+# Enforce strict geometry types (flatten GeometryCollections to polygons only)

 def flatten_geom(geom):